kostasthanos/Covid-19-Greece/README.md

 </p>

 **Note:** To see the plots of an exact date, choose the corresponding folder from *Plots_per_Date*.
+You can also see the above plots created with (plotly) in [Latest Plots of covid-19 in Greece](https://kostasthanos.github.io/svg_map_cases/Data_Plots/Categories/greek_plots.html)

 ## Check the jupyter notebook file
 For a deeper understanding on how the data are being collected and used see the file *Covid-19_Data_Greece.ipynb* which contains all the necessary python comments describing each step of the project.